EMOD-Hub/emodpy/docs/create-sims.rst

 Model Configuration
 ===================

 Model configuration starts with the schema which is provided along with the model binary in a emod-disease module, e.g., emod-measles.
 The emod-api module, a dependency of emodpy, provides the functionality to go from schema to configuration.
-You will pass a config builder function to the emod_task.from_default2 function here in emodpy.
+You will pass a config builder function to the emod_task.from_default function here in emodpy.

 Demographics
 ============

 Model configuration almost always includes some kind of specification of the demographics you want to model, even if it's just the number of people in your sim.
-You will do this in a demographics builder function which also gets passed to emod_task.from_default2.
+You will do this in a demographics builder function which also gets passed to emod_task.from_default.
 A working demographics configuration can be created from emod-api.demographics functionality, but most emodpy-disease modules have a demographics submodule with disease-specific capabilities.

 Campaign
 ========

 After specifying the details of your disease and the people in your simulation, you'll soon want to start adding interventions.
 This is done in a campaign builder function, often called build_camp, but can be named what you want.
-You will also pass this function to emod_task.from_default2().
+You will also pass this function to emod_task.from_default().
 Your campaign will be built up from calls to intervention-specific functions in your emodpy-disease.interventions submodule.
 Though emod-api.interventions has some very simple starter functionality, like the ability to seed an outbreak which is important.

 A campaign will consist of scheduled campaign events and/or triggered campaign events.